kamingfung/al-folio/_posts/2020-10-09-so-I-have-been-told.md

 ### One size doesn't fit all

 I am sure that somewhere out there a newer and fancier tool have already been invited.
-I also have to confess that learning Jekyll was not my sweatest moment, and I have invested quite some time (properly longer than I should have).
+I also have to confess that learning Jekyll was not my sweetest moment, and I have invested quite some time (properly longer than I should have).
 It's highly customizable but not at all straight-forward.
 But, after all, I am happy to pay such as a small cost and appreciate Jekyll's letting me own my contents and, together with GitHub, enabling me to host an ad-free open-source website.

 I think Jekyll will make maintaining my website easier.
 If you are considering switching to Jekyll but still in doubt, free feel to connect with me.
 I will be more than happy to share with you my experience.